 These days, with the rise of cyber security threats, business and individual users alike have to put more effort to tackle the data protection issue in the cloud.
 Ransomware hackers are ripping more and more fruit recently and Ransomware as a Service becoming an achievable “malware for hire” solution for a relatively low cost.
 What do we know about these high-tech criminals and the ways to stay safe from them?
 Is your Google Drive safe from being infected by Ransomware?

-Can Ransomware Infect Google Drive?
+How Ransomware Can Infect Google Drive?

 Ransomware can infect and encrypt your Google Drive files, as well as threaten to delete them unless you pay ransom for a code to unlock them.
 The hackers want you to pay in cryptocurrency that is hard to trace.
 The chances you will get your files decrypted even after the payment are slim.
 According to Federal Bureau of Investigation, hackers made more than $200M in FY 17 Q1 with around 70% of businesses contributing to their wealth and paying the ransom.
 The numbers are shocking but it’s just a start for the trends might make you wanna cry.